Translating psychological, cultural, and symbolic dynamics into frameworks for communication, insight, and transformation.

 I hold an MSc in Culture and Society (Honors) from the London School of Economics and a BA in Communication (Summa Cum Laude) from USC, where I focused on cultural theory, media and audience studies, semiotics, gender, consumer psychology, and applied psychoanalysis.

-My early academic research explored how creative subcultures in Tel Aviv used digital platforms to reframe urban identity and symbolic economy — reshaping how cities are marketed, experienced, and contested.
+My early academic research explored how creative subcultures in Tel Aviv used digital platforms to reframe urban identity — reshaping the city’s symbolic economy, including how it was marketed, experienced, and contested.

 I work at the intersection of symbolic systems, identity, embodiment, and narrative meaning — translating emotional and cultural depth into frameworks for understanding and change.